24 days Seoul to Osaka

-Later, you will visit Akihabara, Japan’s ‘electric town’ and hub of Anime, which is also home to Japan’s most famous J-pop group, AKB48.
-You will find venues specialising in manga and games such as the Tokyo Anime Center.
+Later, you’ll visit Akihabara, Japan’s ‘Electric Town’ and hub of Anime.
+It’s also home to Japan’s most famous J-pop group, AKB48.
+You will find venues specialising in manga and games, including the Tokyo Anime Center.
 Here, you can take part in an optional ‘Made in Tokyo’ experience at one of the Akihabara’s maid cafes.

 In the evening, you can head to Golden Gai and experience Japanese nightlife!